SebastianJ/Proxied/README.md

 Features:

-* Model + migration for managing the proxy data
+* ActiveRecord model and migration or Mongoid model for managing your proxy data.

-* Common model methods for selecting random proxies (based on protocol, etc.) for both ActiveRecord and Mongoid
+* Common model methods for selecting random proxies (based on protocol, etc.) for both ActiveRecord and Mongoid.

-* A proxy checker to check the status for HTTP(S) and Socks proxies (with configurable test setups)
+* A proxy checker to check the status for HTTP(S) and Socks proxies (with configurable test setups).

 * An importer that will bulk import proxies for you.

+* Sidekiq jobs to asynchronously check proxies.

 ## Usage